zeroDivZero/notes-excel/notes/2_function.md

 =SUM(B4:B8)
 ```

-Every calculation starts with `=`.
-Followed by function name.
-Then args are in parentheses.
+Every calculation starts with `=`, followed by function name, then args in parentheses.

-In Ribbon, can go to "Formulas" to see functions.
-Or with cell selected, click "fx" button to right of cell name box to open **Insert Function** dialog.
+In Ribbon, can go to **Formulas** to see functions.
+Or with cell selected, click **fx** button to right of cell name box.

 ## Common